Quasi-steady uptake and bacterial community assembly in a mathematical model of soil-phosphorus mobility: Results

-Aside from the various steady state profiles expected from \eqref{eqn:sstates}, we also see that oscillatory dynamics can occur in the model as is demonstrated in Figure \ref{fig:dynamics} (b), (d), and (f).
-These appear to occur when $\delta\ll1$ and oscillatory equivalents exist for each of the states in \eqref{eqn:sstates} except for the insufficient fertilizer state $E_0$.
-The full classification of the stability of each state \eqref{eqn:sstates} including the emergence of periodic solutions is omitted for brevity and left for future work.
 Due to the absence of oscillatory behaviour in the work of \cite{Ikoyi2018}, we instead focus on the clear bifurcation in steady state solutions as both $\Gamma_I$ and $\gamma_G$ are varied.
 We illustrate this by plotting the concentration of $g$, $m_c$, and $m_o$ at $\bar{t}=5000$ as $\gamma_G$ varies with $\Gamma_I=2$ fixed (Figure \ref{fig:bif1}), where we see the plant concentration becomes positive as $\gamma_G$ passes through one and the triple coexistence fails for $\gamma_G>\gamma_G^+$.
 Each of the steady state configurations of Figure \ref{fig:bif1} also appear in the right panels of Figure \ref{fig:dynamics}.

 Observing Figure \ref{fig:dynamics} (c), (e), (g), we note the presence of quasi-steady states that persist for a period of time before relaxing to the final steady state of the system.
 Taking Figure \ref{fig:dynamics} (g) for example, the $[g,m_c,m_o]$ steady states \eqref{eqn:sstates} are